-Louisiana’s offender population data shows that offenders are most at risk of returning to prison within the first two years of release, often because they lack programs and services to achieve stability in their communities.
+Louisiana’s data on the prison population shows that people in prison are most at risk of returning to prison within the first two years of release, often because they lack programs and services to achieve stability in their communities.
 Sometimes, they fall back into old patterns and associations.
 As a result, the Department has established alternatives to incarceration.

-P&P officers refer probationers and parolees to a variety of programs in the community designed to address the issues they commonly face, including substance abuse treatment, mental health treatment, sex offender treatment, anger management, job training/skills programs, and driving schools.
+P&P officers refer people on probation and parole to a variety of programs in the community designed to address the issues they commonly face, including substance abuse treatment, mental health treatment, treatment for people convicted of sex offenses, anger management, job training/skills programs, and driving schools.

 In 2014-15, the Division of Probation and Parole opened five Day Reporting Centers (DRC) in addition to the three that already existed.
 There are now DRC’s in Monroe, Lake Charles, Alexandria, Baton Rouge, Covington, Lafayette, New Orleans, and Shreveport.
-DRC’s serve the local area offenders, providing life skills, job training, and various treatment.
+DRC’s serve returning residents in the local area, providing life skills, job training, and various treatment.

-To further reduce costs while continuing to provide safety for the community, certain probation and parole non-violent, non-sex offenders that commit technical violations of supervision (i.e. they are not arrested for a new felony) are referred to the Don Francois Alternative Center.
-This 90-day program addresses the rehabilitation needs of the offender, including but not limited to, substance abuse treatment and anger management programs.
-Offenders are returned to supervision upon completion of the program.
+To further reduce costs while continuing to provide safety for the community, certain people on probation and parole who were not convicted of violent or sex offenses may be referred to the Don Francois Alternative Center for committing technical violations of supervision (i.e. they are not arrested for a new felony) .
+This 90-day program addresses the rehabilitation needs of the person who committed the technical violation, including but not limited to, substance abuse treatment and anger management programs.
+Program participants are returned to supervision upon completion of the program.

-To address long-term, significant substance abuse issues, probationers and parolees can be referred to the Steve Hoyle Rehabilitation Program, which provides a therapeutic community approach to house, treat, education, and support individuals.
-The Louisiana Transition Center for Women, a local level facility in Madison Parish that accommodates DPS&C female offenders, and the Louisiana Correctional Institute for Women offer short-term substance abuse treatment and reentry programs for females on probation/parole supervision.
+To address long-term, significant substance abuse issues, people on probation or parole can be referred to the Steve Hoyle Rehabilitation Program, which provides a therapeutic community approach to house, treat, educate, and support individuals.
+The Louisiana Transition Center for Women, a local level facility in Madison Parish that accommodates women under the custody of DPS&C, and the Louisiana Correctional Institute for Women offer short-term substance abuse treatment and reentry programs for women on probation/parole supervision.

-The Interstate Compact for the supervision of parolees and probationers was established in 1937 and was the only vehicle that provided for the controlled movement of adult parolees and probationers across state lines.
+The Interstate Compact for the supervision of people on parole and probation was established in 1937 and was the only vehicle that provided for the controlled movement of adults on probation and parole across state lines.

 A new Interstate Compact for Adult Offender Supervision was ratified on June 19, 2002 when Pennsylvania became the 35th state to pass the new Compact Legislation.
 Louisiana was the 22nd state to enact the updated compact law.
 All states as well as the District of Columbia, Virgin Islands, and Puerto Rico are now signatory to the compact.

-Provisions for the new compact enhance public safety by ensuring that offenders are properly supervised.
+Provisions for the new compact enhance public safety by ensuring that returning residents are properly supervised.
 Its rules also have the full force and effect of statutory law.
-It provides enforcement capabilities against states which refuse to comply with the rules of the compact and it provides accountability by involving the legislative, executive, and judicial branches as well as a victim rights representative as members of a state oversight council.
+It provides enforcement capabilities against states which refuse to comply with the rules of the compact.
+The compact also provides accountability by involving the legislative, executive, and judicial branches and victim rights representative as members of a state oversight council.
 The Commission meets annually to review rules, develop policies, and provide training.

 Louisiana utilizes the national computer database system Interstate Compact Offender Tracking System, known as ICOTS.
-This internet-based program provides a nationwide, centralized format that streamlines the compact process, making it more efficient and reduces paperwork.
+This internet-based program provides a nationwide, centralized format that streamlines the compact process to make it more efficient and reduce paperwork.

-The Louisiana Legislature enacted legislation which authorizes the collection of a $150 application fee for all eligible offenders from Louisiana requesting to transfer supervision to another state.
-The money collected from this fee defray costs incurred by the state in returning violators to Louisiana for revocation or court hearings.
+The Louisiana Legislature enacted legislation which authorizes the collection of a $150 application fee for all eligible people under community supervision from Louisiana requesting to transfer supervision to another state.
+The money collected from this fee defrays costs incurred by the state in returning people who violate probation or parole to Louisiana for revocation or court hearings.
 Louisiana does its best to balance the number of incoming and outgoing transfer requests.

 On May 3, 1999, the Division of Probation and Parole hosted its first Peace Officer Standards and Training (P.O.S.T.)
 Academy.
 Under the leadership of Academy Director Bill Corkern and Assistant Director David Miller, P&P Academy staff dedicated many hours to the training and personal attention of our officers and graduated 34 from their very first class.
 Since that time, the division has conducted 34 successful academy classes, graduating approximately 873 experienced and new officers.

-The task of the probation and parole officers is not only to protect society by enforcing the laws and keeping peace and enforcing the conditions of probation and/or parole, but also to assist the probationer/parolee in the reintegration back into society through the collaborative efforts of our community partners.
-The Department’s correctional facilities work together with community corrections, providing the offenders with the services and skills needed to become a productive citizen.
+The task of the probation and parole officers is not only to protect society by enforcing the laws and keeping peace and enforcing the conditions of probation and/or parole, but also to assist the person on probation or parole in his or her reintegration back into society through the collaborative efforts of our community partners.
+The Department’s correctional facilities work together with community corrections to provide returning residents with the services and skills needed to become a productive member of the community.
 Our academy trains our officers to be proactive in the reintegration process.

 While in the academy, trainees are required to complete approximately 480 hours of peace officer training.
 They must complete a specific number of hours in each of the following fields: Orientation to Criminal Justice, Legal Aspects, First Aid & CPR, Firearms, Investigations, Report Writing, Traffic Services, Patrol Activities, Specialized Activities, Officer Survival, Becoming a Professional Peace Officer, Active Shooter, and electives of our choice.